How to Define your Target Audience in 4 Unique Ways for a Winning Video Marketing Campaign

 Whether you want your animations to educate people or to influence them, you need to know everything possible about your audience.
-When it comes to video animation, it's easy to jump straight into the creative process, designing your visuals, developing your colour schemes and choosing your music.
+When it comes to video animation, it’s easy to jump straight into the creative process, designing your visuals, developing your color schemes and choosing your music.
 Although these steps are all important parts of your video marketing campaign, your video risks missing its target unless you create S.M.A.R.T. goals and focus your video towards your target audience.

 Why should you identify your target audience?

-Before we jump into different techniques and practices for you to try, it's important to know exactly why defining your audience is so essential for your video marketing campaign.
+Before we jump into different techniques and practices for you to try, it’s important to know exactly why defining your audience is so essential for your video marketing campaign.
 Put yourself in this position: you are planning a dinner for your friends and spend your time and money on buying ingredients.
 Once cooked and presented, one of your friends explains that he is vegetarian, another lactose intolerant and another is allergic to nuts.
-Out of the 5 sitting at the dinner table, only 2 can eat your delicious food.
+Out of the five sitting at the dinner table, only two can eat your delicious food.
 You can’t help but feel disappointed right?

 Defining your target audience means understanding who they are and what works for them!
 It allows you to understand what your community wants and what motivates them to act.
 It gives the insight you need to create a video with the right personality and style to entice your target audience.
 Your online video should be specifically created for your audience!